dhruvmalik007/forensics-board/docs/z05_frontend_mock_doc.md

 ## 1. User Interface

-The interface is divided into three main sections:
+The interface is divided into four main sections:

-### 1.1 Investigation Control Panel (Left Section)
+### 1.1 Strategy Control Panel (Left Section)
-Located on the left side of the interface, this panel is where you start and control investigations:
+Located on the left side of the interface, this panel is where you control ongoing investigations:
-- Input wallet addresses for investigation
-- Select from predefined investigation strategies (for eg: bi-directional transfers, funding address, bridge transactions etc...)
-- Or Express the investigtion goal in natural language
-- Manage the queue of strategies to be executed
+- View and manage the queue of executing strategies
 - Start, pause, re-order or cancel investigations
 - Watch strategies execute sequentially with progress indicators